Nigel Owens: Personal life

 In May 2007, Owens publicly came out as gay in an interview with Wales on Sunday.
 Reaction was mostly supportive.
 Owens said that coming out was a difficult decision, and that he had contemplated suicide when he was 26.

 It's such a big taboo to be gay in my line of work, I had to think very hard about it because I didn't want to jeopardise my career.
 Coming out was very difficult and I tried to live with who I really was for years.
 I knew I was 'different' from my late teens, but I was just living a lie.

 Shortly after the 2007 Rugby World Cup, Owens was named 'Gay Sports Personality of the Year' at gay rights group Stonewall's awards ceremony in London.
 He was a patron of the LGBTQ Centre of Excellence Wales, until its disbandment in late 2012, but he is still patron of the Wooden Spoon Society rugby charity.
 In 2013 Owens became a patron of Bullies Out charity in Wales.
 Owens was subjected to racist and anti-gay abuse when refereeing England and New Zealand in November 2014, according to a letter in The Guardian.
 This was reported by a fan and resulted in the two spectators responsible being banned from Twickenham for two years.
 In 2015, Owens was named 'Gay Sports Personality of the Decade' at Stonewall awards ceremony in London.
 He was named on the 2017 Pinc List of leading Welsh LGBT figures.
 In a 2019 interview with Wales Online, he admitted he once ordered a date to hide in the toilets at Pizza Hut when Wales international Dwayne Peel and his girlfriend walked in.
 In Dublin, for the launch of Europe's largest LGBT+ inclusive rugby tournament, Owens was speaking about his own experiences and the difficulty of coming out as gay while working in sport.

 In 2011 he was made a member of the Gorsedd of Bards.
 In the 2016 Birthday Honours, Owens was appointed a Member of the Order of the British Empire (MBE) for services to sport, and was awarded an honorary fellowship from Cardiff University in July of the same year.
 Owens has served as secretary, chairman and president of the Wales Federation of Young Farmers Clubs and is a fan of Wrexham Football Club.
+In July 2024, Owens was awarded an Honorary Doctorate in Health (DHealth) by the University of Bath.
+The award recognises his 'outstanding services to rugby, and for his openness and candour in helping [...] others with mental and other health issues'.

 His long-term partner is Barrie Jones-Davies, a primary school teacher from Llandovery.
 In October 2019, Jones-Davies joined Owens in Tokyo to support him during the Rugby World Cup and they married 10 August 2024.

-In July 2024, Owens was awarded an Honorary Doctorate in Health (DHealth) by the University of Bath.
-The award recognises his 'outstanding services to rugby, and for his openness and candour in helping [...] others with mental and other health issues'.